bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+- JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.

 3. What is an event listener?

+- An event listener is a procedure in JavaScript that waits for an event to occur, like pressing a key, or a click on the mouse.

 4. Why would we convert a NodeList into an Array?

+- So we can use ES6 method calls.
+Array properties helps too.

 5. What is a component?

+- A component is potentially a small re-usable set of logic, behaviors and interface elements.

 ### Git Set up